 What Are Preferred Stocks?
 Limited Risk with Limited Gains

 Even if you did not lose money on a preferred stock, it still may not be the right product for you.
-Certain investments come with an opportunity cost—money you lost by not investing your money in a security with better returns.
+Certain investments come with an opportunity cost—money you lose by not investing your money in a security with better returns.
 Brokers should only recommend investments that fit your financial goals.
 If you want to make more money in the long run, preferred stock is probably not the best choice, and your brokerage firm could be liable for your losses if your broker misrepresented preferred shares.

 How Does Preferred Stock Work?